krizkontrolz/Home-Assistant-nextion_handler/README.md

 *  TODO: RGBWW light controls (code working, documentation to come).

 <details>
-  <summary>Example ACTION HaCmd (Click to expand)</summary>
+  <summary>e.g. `scpt $rain+7` (using shorthand notation).</summary>

+(Equivalent to long form of `scpt script.rain_delay_incr`.)
+Calls a script to increase the 'rain delay' for suspending automated irrigation by 7 days.

 ---

->`tgl $ST.bDSH` (using shorthand notation).
-(Equivalent to long form of `tgl binary_sensor.dishes_washed`.)

-  Toggles the binary sensor (on/off) that we set up to fetch HA data updates for above.

----

 </details>

 ------------------------------------------------------------------------------
 ## CUSTOMISABLE components (with shorthand notation)

-Click to expand sections below for examples of each of the components of the framework that can be customised.
+Click to expand sections below for an example of **how each of the 3 customised components were added to a Nextion page** to integrate it with HA.

 <details>
-  <summary>Example NEXTION EVENT to SEND a ACTION commands to Home Assistant (Nextion Editor - event tab, HA_ACT)</summary>
+  <summary>Example NEXTION EVENT to SEND ACTION commands to Home Assistant (Nextion Editor - event tab, HA_ACT)</summary>

 ---

->You assign ACTION NHCmds to  `HA_Act.txt` in Nextion events, then send the commands with  `SEND_ACTIONS` (see **boilerplate SEND_ACTIONS** 'subroutine', see code & details below).
+>You assign ACTION NHCmds to  `HA_Act.txt` in Nextion events, then send the commands with  `SEND_ACTIONS` (see **boilerplate SEND_ACTIONS** 'subroutine' code & details below).

 This example shows how to program calling Home Assistant actions from within Nextion Editor Events.
 The code is for the orange [+7] button at the bottom of a page for controlling irrigation automations.
 The [Touch Release Event] has been programmed so that when this button is given a short press, a script will be called in Home Assistant to add 7 days to the 'rain delay' until automatic scheduling resumes.
 Long-pressing the button is programmed instead to call a script that reduces this delay by 7 days.
+(See **boilerplate GESTURE**s code & details below if you want to use `gest_type` swipe & press UI gestures.)

 <img src="https://github.com/krizkontrolz/Home-Assistant-nextion_handler/blob/main/current_version/images/HA_ACT_example.png" alt="HA_ACT example">